Price Localization: How Subscription Businesses Unlock International Revenue

 This is where real revenue unlocks happen.
 You adjust the actual price — not just the currency — to reflect what that amount means in the local economy.

 Purchasing power parity measures how much a unit of currency can buy in different countries.
-The Big Mac Index is the famous illustration: a Big Mac costs $5.69 in the US but the equivalent of $2.50 in India.
+The Big Mac Index is the famous illustration: a Big Mac costs $5.79 in the US but $2.62 in India (The Economist, Jan 2026) — ~55% cheaper.
 The same product, the same company, drastically different prices — because McDonald's understands that pricing must reflect local economic reality.

 For subscription businesses, PPP-adjusted pricing means a subscriber in India might pay 60-70% less than a US subscriber.
 Not because they're getting a worse product, but because $29/month in India represents a fundamentally different economic commitment than $29/month in the US.